-The authority of Internal Audit is set out in the Council's Financial Regulations and Codes.
+The authority of Internal Audit is set out in the IJB's Financial Regulations and Codes.
 Internal Audit will safeguard all information obtained in the carrying out of its duties and will only use it for the purposes of an audit, investigation, or consultancy work.
-Internal Audit has authorised full, free, and unrestricted access to any and all of Renfrewshire Council's records, physical properties, and personnel pertinent to carrying out any engagement.
+Internal Audit has authorised full, free, and unrestricted access to any and all of the IJB's records, physical properties, and personnel pertinent to carrying out any engagement.
 Internal Audit will make no disclosure of any information held unless this is authorised or there is a legal or professional requirement to do so.
 All employees are requested to assist the internal audit activity in fulfilling its roles and responsibilities.
-The internal audit activity will also have free and unrestricted access to the Board.
+The internal audit activity will also have free and unrestricted access to the Audit Committee, the Chief Officer and the Chief Financial Officer.